tekumara/notes/docker-build.md

 stat -f '%Sp %u %g %z %m %N' *
 ```

 git [does not track](https://git.wiki.kernel.org/index.php/ContentLimitations) mtime or file permissions, except for the executable bit.
-The rest of the file permissions will determined by the OS `umask`. umask can differ between hosts, and therefore the cache will be invalidated.
+The rest of the file permissions will be determined by the OS `umask`. umask can differ between hosts, and therefore the cache will be invalidated.
 There are some workarounds:

 - [normalise file permissions before build](https://github.com/moby/moby/issues/32816#issuecomment-910030001)
 - [normalise perms, mtime etc. in Dockerfile](https://gist.github.com/kekru/8ac61cd87536a4355220b56ae2f4b0a9)